RHIT-CSSE/csse332/labs/lab00/index.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-Once you have the above information, make a public post on [CampusWire]({{
+Once you have the above information, make a public post on the [Moodle forum]({{
-site.campuswire_url }}) and include all the information above plus any error
+    site.moodle_url }}) and include all the information above plus any error
 messages that came up during compilation.
-One of the instructors or TAs will
+One of the instructors or TAs will get
-get back to you as soon as possible.
+back to you as soon as possible.

 # Exercises